chop-dbhi/avocado/docs/source/exporters.rst

 data should be represented.

 The interface between the Exporter and the data are the Concepts.
-Every piece of data has a Concept (and thus a Definition) associated with it.
+Every piece of data has a Concept (and thus a Field) associated with it.
 A Concept has the option of specifying a custom ``Formatter`` class for the associated data.

 The ``Formatter`` class has the job of formatting, coercing, mapping, etc. the